Dental School Information

 PREPARING FOR THE DAT:

-Preparation materials for the DAT can be obtained from a variety of sources such as the Kaplan preparation course, a variety of prepare-yourself books, and software produced by ScholarWare, which is highly recommended by dental schools.
+Preparation materials for the DAT can be obtained from a variety of sources such as the Kaplan preparation course, a variety of prepare-yourself books, which is highly recommended by dental schools.

 I suggest that each student take practice test(always on a computer) and then review all of the wrong answers.